Intention

 The UI conforms to the macOS look and feel, without calling undue attention to itself.
 The visual inspiration for the brand, however, is the early 1600s Caravaggio painting Saint Jerome Writing.
 In it the aging scholar Jerome, remembering the nearness of death, absorbs himself completely in the most noble work he can find to do while ignoring everything else.
 This is our task.

-It’s far more practical to draw usable imagery than to generate it.
-The dock icon is drawn by hand in Figma with the pen tool and layer effects.
+The dock icon was drawn in Figma with the pen tool and layer effects.
 The candle in the dark serves as both a metaphor for the app’s purpose illuminating the way forward, and an allusion to meditative practice.

 The same visual language carries through to the landing page, in Merriweather with warm gradients pulled off the painting.
 Three feature panels carry the product’s three claims, each in its own slice of the palette: a deep brown for the blur mechanic, a dark red for the timer grid, a cream for goals checked off.
 I make heavy use of animation to convey the product’s behavior and value.